 Christopher M. Moretti

-I finished my Ph.D. in the Department of Computer Science and Engineering at the University of Notre Dame in Spring 2010.
+I completed my Ph.D. in the Department of Computer Science and Engineering at the University of Notre Dame in Spring 2010.
 At Notre Dame I worked in the Cooperative Computing Lab under Prof. Doug Thain.
 More information on my distributed computation research is available on the research page of this site, including a full curriculum vitae.
-Before coming to Notre Dame I grew up as a military brat, moving around the US and Germany before eventually settling down to attend the College of William and Mary.
+Before attending Notre Dame I grew up as a military brat, moving around the US and Germany before eventually settling down for undergrad at the College of William and Mary in Virginia.